 All students are encouraged to make use of the University Writing Center.
 Consultants can help with the unique needs of these students, including clarity, organization, grammar and spelling, formatting and the theory and practice of documenting outside resources.
 Consultants can also help students better understand assignment guidelines.
 To make an appointment, call 828-262-3144 or visit the website (writingcenter.appstate.edu) for current hours and additional information and resources.

 Plagiarism-Cheating: By enrolling in this course, each student assumes the responsibilities of an active participant in ASU’s scholarly community in which everyone’s academic work and behavior are held to the highest standards of honesty.
-Cheating, fabrication, plagiarism, and helping others to commit these acts are all forms of academic dishonesty…and they are wrong.
-Academic misconduct could result in disciplinary action that may include, but is not limited to, suspension or dismissal.

 You can read the full .pdf document on ASU’s policy on plagiarism and cheating at http://academicintegrity.appstate.edu (click on “Academic Integrity Code”).
 If you have any questions about what constitutes plagiarism in a history course, please arrange a time to talk to the instructor.
 You can also read this excellent overview on plagiarism from Indiana University. (http://www.indiana.edu/~wts/pamphlets/plagiarism.shtml) If you believe academic misconduct is taking place, please notify the instructor as soon as possible.
 For further definitions on what academic misconduct is and how to avoid it at all costs please read: http://library.acadiau.ca/tutorials/plagiarism